 2030 Energy Policy

-On April 7, 2016, the Government of Québec announced its 2030 Energy Policy.
+On April 7, 2016, the Government of Québec announced its 2030 Energy Policy [PDF].
 The goal of the policy is to make the province a North American leader in renewable energy and energy efficiency, with five targets to be achieved by 2030.
 (Using 2013 data):

-- Integrated governance to manage the low-carbon economy transition – The province will establish a new agency to manage the transition and promote energy conservation, review the role of the existing Régie de l’énergie, and look to modernize the process for authorizing future energy projects.
-The new provincial agency will assist in co-ordinating targeted research and development in the areas of energy efficiency, electric vehicles and processes, electricity use and storage, and renewable energy output.
+In April 2017, the province established Transition énergétique Québec, a new agency whose mission is to support, stimulate and promote energy transition, innovation and efficiency and to ensure integrated governance.
+Transition énergétique Québec assists in coordinating targeted research and development in the areas of energy efficiency, electric vehicles and processes, electricity use and storage, and renewable energy output.

-- Define a new approach to fossil energies – The province will enforce stringent technical and environmental standards to ensure the safe transportation of hydrocarbons.
+The province also plans on enforcing stringent technical and environmental standards to ensure the safe transportation of hydrocarbons.
 It will also adopt new procedures related to territorial planning and public participation for energy resource development projects to create social acceptability in host communities.

 The Maritime Strategy

-The Maritime Strategy is a plan to enhance the energy efficiency of maritime transport through the use of new energy sources, including liquefied natural gas, ended in March 2020.
+The 2015-2020 Maritime Strategy, a plan to enhance the energy efficiency of maritime transport using new energy sources, including liquefied natural gas, ended in March 2020.
 In 2021, the government will unveil the next maritime vision, based on three orientations: